 10) Rural Real Estate Tax ("Imposto Territorial Rural" - ITR): Full exemption from payment of the Rural Real Estate Tax if the amount exempted is used to pursue the entity’s goals (Federal Constitution Article 150(VI)(c); Decree 4.382/02 Article 3).

 As long as Federal Constitutional principles are observed, state and municipal governments have the right to grant not-for-profit private legal entities exemptions from state and municipal taxes.

 1. CONTRIBUTIONS TO NOT-FOR-PROFIT PRIVATE LEGAL ENTITIES

 Only corporations may claim tax benefits for such contributions.
-Individuals are not eligible for tax benefits for these contributions to not-for-profit organizations, regardless of special designations.
+Individuals are not eligible for tax benefits for contributions to not-for-profit organizations, regardless of special designations.

 2. CONTRIBUTIONS TO CULTURAL PROJECTS

 Law 8.313/91 (“Lei Rouanet”) created the National Cultural Programme (Pronac), which allows projects approved by the Ministry of Culture to receive sponsorships and donations from companies and individuals, which may deduct – totally or partially – the amount invested from their income tax.

 Under this law, the treatment of sponsorships differs from that of donations.
 A company may deduct 40 percent of the value of its donation and 30 percent of the sponsorship from its income tax.
-The total amount of the deduction may not exceed 4 percent of the total tax liability (Law 8.313/91 Article 26; Law 9.532/97).
+The total amount of the deduction may not exceed 4 percent of the company’s total tax liability (Law 8.313/91 Article 26; Law 9.532/97).

 An individual may deduct 80 percent of the value of her/his donation and 60 percent of her/his sponsorship from her/his tax income.
 The total amount of the deduction may not exceed 6 percent of the person’s total tax liability (Law 8.313/91 Article 26; Law 9.532/97).